 People in Quynh Nhai commune (Son La) sell fresh fish caught from the hydroelectric reservoir.
 Photo: Truong Son

-In Xu Xam village (Chieng Lao commune), Mr. Lo Van Ngam - a fisherman who has been fishing for shrimp on the lake for many years - said: "When the water is low, there are very few shrimps and fish.
-Now that the water is rising, I can catch 5-7kg of shrimps of all kinds every day.
+In Xu Xam village (Chieng Lao commune), Mr. Lo Van Ngam - a fisherman who has been fishing for shrimp on the lake for many years - said: "When the water level is low, there are very few shrimps and fish.
+Now that the water level is high, I can catch 5-7kg of shrimps of all kinds every day.
 Big shrimps are bought by traders at 100,000 VND/kg.
-People around the lake are all excited because when the water rises, there are many more fish and shrimps."
+People around the lake are all excited because when the water level rises, there are many fish and shrimps again."

 As of July 4, according to information from Son La Hydropower Plant, the lake water level has reached 197m - still lower than the normal water level (215m), but enough to basically restore economic and people's activities.

-Although the lake bed still shows signs of the dry period - alluvial land, old stone steps exposed along the shore - the water surface has expanded significantly.
-Along the lake, you can see groups of small boats of people fishing, pulling nets, and harvesting shrimp and fish.
+Although the lake bed still shows signs of its dry period - alluvial land and old stone steps exposed along the shore - the water surface has expanded significantly.
+Along the lake, groups of small boats of people fishing, pulling nets, and harvesting shrimp and fish can be seen.

-People harvest fish in cages on Son La Hydropower Reservoir.
+People harvest fish in cages on the Son La Hydropower Reservoir.
 Photo: Truong Son

-Ms. Luong Hoang Trang - a tourist from To Hieu ward (Son La city) - shared: "Hearing the news that the lake water has risen again, I took the opportunity to travel with my family.
+Ms. Luong Hoang Trang - a tourist from To Hieu ward (Son La city) - shared: "When I heard that the lake water level had risen again, I took the opportunity to travel with my family.
 I really like Uy Phong bay because the water is clear, peaceful and the landscape is very poetic.
-Hopefully in the coming time, the lake water will continue to be stable so that tourism can develop further."
+Hopefully in the coming time, the lake water level will continue to stabilize so that tourism can develop further."

 Son La Hydropower Reservoir plays an important role not only in terms of hydropower but also as the main source of livelihood for thousands of households living along the lake.
-When the water rises, people’s livelihoods are also cleared – cage fish farming is favorable, shrimp and fish catching flourishes, eco-tourism and accommodation, transportation, food and beverage services… are all bustling again.
+When the water level rises, people’s livelihoods are also improved – cage fish farming is favorable, shrimp and fish catching is flourishing, eco-tourism and accommodation, transportation, food and beverage services… are all bustling again.

-People living along the lake are expecting that, with favorable weather and support from local authorities, economic and tourism activities on the surface of the Son La Hydropower Reservoir will become increasingly bustling, creating new growth momentum for this large reservoir area.
+People living along the lake are expecting that, with favorable weather and support from local authorities, economic and tourism activities on the surface of the Son La Hydropower Reservoir will become increasingly bustling, creating new growth momentum for this large lake.